-The Companies Act in Singapore introduced the concept of “small company” to exempt private companies that fulfill certain criteria from the requirement of annual audit.
-This helps the company reduce its operation and compliance costs.
-This audit exemption has been effective from the financial year beginning on or after the change in the law (1st July, 2015).
+The Companies Act in Singapore introduced the concept of “small company” to exempt private companies that fulfill certain criteria from the requirement of an annual audit.
+Avoiding the audit helps the company reduce its operation and compliance costs.
+This audit exemption has been effective from the financial year beginning on or after the change in the law (1st July 2015).

 The small company concept is applicable to both existing and newly registered private limited companies in Singapore.